unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 #### ProxyReader

-Proxy Reader is a smart contract that is used by our resolution libraries to resolve domains.
+ProxyReader is a smart contract that is used by our resolution libraries to resolve domains.
 Normally, it would take at least two queries to Ethereum blockchain to resolve a domain: users would call Registry, to learn a domain's Resolver address, and then they would make a call to Resolver, to read records themselves.
-Proxy Reader provides users a way to make just one call to get the information they need.
+ProxyReader provides users with a way to make just one call to get the information they need.

-If you're interested in how the resolution process works in more detail, check out [Resolving Domain Records](resolving-domain-records.md).
+If you're interested in how the resolution process works in more detail, check out [Resolving domain records](resolving-domain-records.md).

 #### MintingController